nbeversl/fleck-lyrion/readme.md

 - Want the option of a simple and elegant library browser with controls minimal and hidden.
 The many other features remain accessible through the default or any other theme desired.
 - Want as few clicks/taps as possible to access library and playback

+## Demo

+A live demo is at https://fleck-theme.org/.
+Note that the demo does not play music and no audio files are hosted there.

 ## Features

 - Remote controls all LMS players on the network